daniilio/Dr.Mario---MIPS-Assembly/README.md

 **Objective**
 - The goal is to eleminate all viruses on the screen.
-- The microscope in the bottom-right shows which colours of viruses remain.
+- The microscope in the bottom-right shows which colors of viruses remain.

 **Core Mechanics**
 1. Capsules fall from the top of the screen.